-We have Secretaries Day, Groundhog Day, April Fools day, and all the other prominent days marked out on our calendars, but there is no special day to honor or recognize the shift worker who provides goods and services for all normal people like us.
-As we enjoy our normal evenings and sleep-filled nights, not to mention holidays and weekends, the shift workers are on the job; the police on the beat, doctors and nurses at the hospital, the waitress at the local diner, water and sewer workers and other utilities, and all the other occupations providing for our needs while we sleep.
+You know we have Secretaries Day, Groundhog Day, April Fools' Day, Veteran's Day, and all the other prominent days on our calendar that we celebrate, but there is no special day to recognize or honor the shift worker who provides goods and services for all normal-sleeping people.
+As we enjoy our normal evenings, holidays, and sleep-filled nights, the shift workers are on the job.
+Police on the beat, doctors and nurses at the hospital, the waitress at the local diner, utility workers and all the other folks who work behind the scenes providing for our needs while we sleep or relax.

-A professor of medicine has led the National Commission on sleep disorders research.
-Some of his findings include the endangerment of the health and safety of many Americans.
-Other studies indicated learning and memory problems, motor skills become impaired, resistance to disease drops, and accidents increase, to name a few.
-I know about these things first-hand; I was forced on the rotating shift and did this for 16 long years.
-The rotating shift is not conducive to a marriage or anything else.
-People's energy and alertness to enjoy even the simplest things in life dry up.
+There has been some study led by the National Commission on Sleep Disorders and some of the findings follow: There is an endangerment of the health and safety of many Americans.
+There are learning and memory problems, motor skills can become impaired, resistance to disease drops, and accidents increase, to name a few.
+Sometimes these folks lack the energy to even enjoy the simplest things in life.

 For those shift workers who chose their respective hours, or those who have no choice at all, or for those who have been forced inordinately, let's give them a break and recognize them on the calendar.

 Oh yeah!
 We must not forget to mention those people who have worked all night to bring you this edition of the newspaper.

 Want to review or comment on this article?

 Click here to login!

 Need a FREE Reader Membership?